 Another important type of accreditation is programmatic accreditation.
-This is when an organization specializing in a particular subject accredits program that teach that subject.
-For many years, NCATE, or the National Council for Accreditation of Teacher Education, was the main professional accreditation agency for education program, along with The Teacher Education Accreditation Council (TEAC).
+This is when an organization specializing in a particular subject accredits programs that teach that subject.
+For many years, NCATE, or the National Council for Accreditation of Teacher Education, was the main professional accreditation agency for education programs, along with The Teacher Education Accreditation Council (TEAC).
 As of July 1, 2013, NCATE and TEAC merged to form The Council for the Accreditation of Educator Preparation (CAEP).
 CAEP uses a set of five Standards to evaluate programs, with criteria including the quality of the professors and the kinds of practical experiences, such as student teaching, that a student has access to.
 Those who wish to become an ESL teacher should find a program that has received programmatic accreditation from CAEP or NCATE, because this will give them assurance that they are receiving a quality education that will prepare them for their future careers.

 - The Council for the Accreditation of Educator Preparation.
-Accessed July 7, 2016. http://caepnet.org.
+Accessed March 1, 2018. http://caepnet.org.

 - Admissions.
 ASU Online.
-Accessed November 21, 2016. http://asuonline.asu.edu/education/admissions.
+Accessed March 1, 2018. http://asuonline.asu.edu/education/admissions.

 - B.A.
 Degree in English/Teaching English as a Foreign Language (TEFL).
 Oklahoma Christian University.
-Accessed November 21, 2016. http://www.oc.edu/academics/b-a-degree-in-english-teaching-english-as-a-foreign-language-tefl-#degree-requirements.
+Accessed March 1, 2018. http://www.oc.edu/academics/b-a-degree-in-english-teaching-english-as-a-foreign-language-tefl-#degree-requirements.

 - Doctor of Philosophy in Education - English as a Second Language.
 Northcentral University.
-Accessed November 21, 2016. https://www.ncu.edu/school-of-education/doctor-of-philosophy-in-education/english-second-language.
+Accessed March 1, 2018. https://www.ncu.edu/school-of-education/doctor-of-philosophy-in-education/english-second-language.

 - English as a Second Language (Graduate Certificate).
 ASU Online.
-Accessed November 21, 2016. http://asuonline.asu.edu/online-degree-programs/certificates/graduate-certificate-english-second-language.
+Accessed March 1, 2018. http://asuonline.asu.edu/online-degree-programs/certificates/graduate-certificate-english-second-language.

 - M.A.
 Curriculum & Instruction–English as a Second Language.
 ASU Online.
-Accessed November 21, 2016. http://asuonline.asu.edu/education/degree-programs/curriculum-instruction/esl.
+Accessed March 1, 2018. http://asuonline.asu.edu/education/degree-programs/curriculum-instruction/esl.

 - M.Ed. in Curriculum & Instruction: English to Speakers of Other Languages.
 Concordia University Portland.
-Accessed November 21, 2016. http://education.cu-portland.edu/college-of-education/masters/curriculum-and-instruction/esol/.
+Accessed March 1, 2018. http://education.cu-portland.edu/college-of-education/masters/curriculum-and-instruction/esol/.

 - Master of Arts English Language Learning (ELL) (PreK-12).
 Western Governors University.
-Accessed November 21, 2016. http://www.wgu.edu/education/master_education_english_language_learning.
+Accessed March 1, 2018. http://www.wgu.edu/education/master_education_english_language_learning.

 - Occupational Outlook Handbook - Adult Literacy and High School Equivalency Diploma Teachers.
 Bureau of Labor Statistics of the United States of America.
-Accessed July 7, 2016. http://www.bls.gov/ooh/Education-Training-and-Library/Adult-literacy-and-GED-teachers.htm#tab-2.
+Accessed March 1, 2018. http://www.bls.gov/ooh/Education-Training-and-Library/Adult-literacy-and-GED-teachers.htm#tab-2.

 - Occupational Outlook Handbook - Kindergarten and Elementary School Teachers.
 Bureau of Labor Statistics of the United States of America.
-Accessed November 21, 2016. http://www.bls.gov/ooh/education-training-and-library/kindergarten-and-elementary-school-teachers.htm#tab-4.
+Accessed March 1, 2018. http://www.bls.gov/ooh/education-training-and-library/kindergarten-and-elementary-school-teachers.htm#tab-4.

 - Online Doctor of Education in TESOL (Ed.D.).
 Anaheim University.
-Accessed November 21, 2016. https://www.anaheim.edu/schools-and-institutes/graduate-school-of-education/doctor-of-education-in-tesol.html.
+Accessed March 1, 2018. https://www.anaheim.edu/schools-and-institutes/graduate-school-of-education/doctor-of-education-in-tesol.html.

 - Teaching English as a Second/Foreign Language (B.A.).
 Liberty University.
-Accessed November 21, 2016. http://www.liberty.edu/academics/arts-sciences/modernlanguages/index.cfm?PID=680.
+Accessed March 1, 2018. http://www.liberty.edu/academics/arts-sciences/modernlanguages/index.cfm?PID=680.

 - Teaching English to Speakers of Other Languages: Online Graduate Certificate.
 Mizzou Online.
-Accessed November 21, 2016. http://online.missouri.edu/degreeprograms/ed-tesol/gradcertificate.aspx.
+Accessed March 1, 2018. http://online.missouri.edu/degreeprograms/ed-tesol/gradcertificate.aspx.